PoPGRI/Race/_home/00home.md

 There are two available tracks to compete in.

 * Model-Free Track - In this track, the vehicle system provided by Carla is used.
 This vehicle system is very complicated and cannot be fully known.
-The synthesis algorithms used in this track must be able to compute inputs for the system even though the full dynamics of the system are unknown.
+The decision and control algorithms used in this track must be able to compute inputs for the system even though the full dynamics of the system are unknown.

 * Model Track - In this track, a vehicle model (such as the bicycle model) will be provided to the competitors.
 This model is simpler than the one provided by Carla.
-The synthesis algorithms in this track can take advantage of the fact that the full dynamics of the system are known.
+The decision and control algorithms in this track can take advantage of the fact that the full dynamics of the system are known.